priyankamk/recruit_me/README.md

 * The application enabled job-seekers to register for viewing the jobs posted by employers as well as apply(work-in-process) to them.
 The employers can also register and post jobs.
 The application had the functionality to create, edit, update, and delete information.
 * Enhanced database interaction using Activerecord based mapping with PSQL.
 * Built a user friendly and responsive website to enhance user experience.

+- To login as a Employer
+- Email - hi@gaa.com
+- pw - apple

+- To login as a Candidate
+- Email - candidate@gaa.com
+- pw - apple
 ---
 ### Programming Language & Technologies: